 While he may be best known to the general public for applications derived from his models (including The est Training started in 1971 and replaced in the mid-1980s by The Forum), currently Werner Erhard commits his time and intellectual effort almost exclusively to the academic world.
 Some of his recent research, writings, lectures, and courses can be found on his author page in the Social Sciences Research Network.
 More than two million people around the world have participated in the public, corporate and academic programs and courses he has created.

 About The Forum, Social scientist Daniel Yankelovich said of a study he conducted of participants of The Forum: “Several of the study’s findings surprised me quite a bit, especially the large number of participants for whom The Forum proved to be ‘one of the most valued experiences of my life’.
 This is not a sentiment that people, especially successful, well-educated people, express lightly.”

-Werner Erhard is largely self-educated, albeit with tutoring from some important thinkers of his time - Richard Feynman, Michel Foucault, Humberto Maturana, Sir Karl Popper, and Hilary Putnam, to name a few.
-Philosopher Michael E. Zimmerman said of Erhard “He had no particular formal training in anything, but he understood things as well as anyone I’d ever seen; and I’ve been around a lot of smart people in academia.
+Werner Erhard is largely self-educated, albeit with tutoring from some important thinkers of his time - Richard Feynman, Michel Foucault, Humberto Maturana, Sir Karl Popper, Hilary Putnam, and Martin Heideggar, to name a few.
+Philosopher Michael E. Zimmerman said of Erhard, “He had no particular formal training in anything, but he understood things as well as anyone I’d ever seen; and I’ve been around a lot of smart people in academia.
 This is an extraordinary intellect I saw at work”.
-In recognition of his humanitarian work around the world in 1988 Werner Erhard was awarded the Mahatma Gandhi Humanitarian Award.
+In recognition of his humanitarian work around the world, in 1988 Werner Erhard was awarded the Mahatma Gandhi Humanitarian Award.